welteki/docs.actuated.dev/docs/add-agent.md

     For ARM64 builds on AWS, the [a1.metal](https://aws.amazon.com/ec2/instance-types/a1/) is ideal.

-    If you're not using AWS, or want larger machines, [Equinix Metal](https://metal.equinix.com/) offer bare-metal as a service for both Intel/AMD and ARM64 machines.
+    If you're not using AWS, or want larger machines, [Equinix Metal](https://metal.equinix.com/) offer bare-metal as a service for both Intel/AMD and ARM64.

     This option is both convenient and offers the highest performance available, however bare-metal machines tends to be priced higher than you may be used to with VMs.